doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Removed `AttributeDriver::$entityAnnotationClasses` and `AttributeDriver::getReader()`

+* If you need to change the behavior of `AttributeDriver::isTransient()`, override that method instead.
+* The attribute reader is internal to the driver and should not be accessed from outside.

 ## BC BREAK: Removed `Doctrine\ORM\Query\AST\InExpression`

 The AST parser will create a `InListExpression` or a `InSubselectExpression` when